 The living room looked smudged, flat, Objects, their outlines beginning to harden in the growing light, had a shadowy, totemic menace.
 Chairs, tables, and lamps seemed to have only just assumed their accustomed positions.
 There was an echo in the air, a peculiar pulsation as of interrupted motion.
 Of course, it was the hour, the light, her fatigue.
 Only living things do harm. […] Who would pity her in her childish terror, her evasion, her pretence that nothing much had happened?
 Life had been soft for so long a time, edgeless and spongy, and now, here in all its surface banality and submerged horror was this idiot event – her own doing – this undignified confrontation with mortality. (pg.
 47)

 One of the most striking things about this novel is the way in which Fox uses the cat bite as a catalyst, a starting point for further exploration.
 In effect, the incident is the first of a number of disturbing events that threaten to destabilise the Bentwoods’ seemingly harmonious existence over the course of the weekend.
 For instance, Sophie answers the telephone to a heavy breather; a stone is thrown through the window of a friend’s house; their holiday home is vandalised.
 One by one the episodes pile up.
-In one memorable scene, a visibly distressed black man knocks at the Bentwoods’ door, pleads to use their phone and ends up borrowing money from them.
+In one memorable scene, a visibly distressed black man knocks at the Bentwoods’ door, pleads to use their phone and ends up some borrowing money.
 In many respects, it feels like an invasion of their bourgeois world.

 If all these months, she had so ardently lived a life apart from Otto without his sensing something, it meant that their marriage had run down long before she had met Francis; either that or worse – once she had stepped outside rules, definitions, there were none.
 Constructions had no true life.
 Ticking away inside the carapace of ordinary life and its sketchy agreements was anarchy. (pg.
 62)